DIXIE STATE COLLEGE OF UTAH

-Dixie State College is committed to providing an environment free from harassment and other forms of discrimination based upon race, color, religion, gender, national or ethnic origin, age, pregnancy, disability, or veteran status.
+Dixie State College is committed to providing an environment free from harassment and other forms of discrimination based upon race / ethnicity, color, national origin, ethnicity, age, religion, gender, sexual orientation, gender identity / expression, pregnancy, disability, or protected veteran status.
 Such harassment or discrimination undermines the sense of human dignity and belonging of all people in the environment.

 33.2.1 This policy outlines Dixie State College's position against discrinination and sexual harassment and sets forth the College's policy regarding romantic or sexual relationships between a supervisor and an employee or between a faculty member or staff member and a student.
 Dixie State College seeks to provide an academic and work environment free of discrimination and sexual harassment for students, faculty, and staff employees.

 33.3.1 Sexual Harassment: Any unwelcome treatment that is sexual in nature or occurs substantially because of the gender of the victim, which creates a work or learning environment which a "reasonable person" would find negative, hostile, intimidating or offensive.
 The creation of such an environment is established when the behavior is either severe or repeated.

 33.3.2 Quid Pro Quo Sexual Harassment: When a faculty member’s, supervisor’s or employee’s behavior creates the reasonable perception in the mind of a student or subordinate that the granting or withholding of tangible academic or job benefits shall be based on the granting of sexual favors.

 33.3.3 Consensual Relationships: Romantic or sexual relationship between a supervisor and an employee or between a faculty member and a student.